andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

-= 1.1.3 =
+= 1.1.4 =
-* Interface modifications.
-* New admin settings
-* New translations added
-* Fixed bug in multisite installations
+* Fixed bug in the function that generates the https url
-* PayPal Sandbox mode added
-* Fixed warning that appeared with PHP safe mode restrictions
-* Sanitized GET parameters used in queries
+* Sanitized query parameters
-* Fixed issue with the site home URL in WP with folders in non-default locations
+* Fixed bug that caused the Sunday not being selectable in the calendar.
+* Automatically repaid corrupted databases
+* Fixed SQL issues and improved database structure

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support